The Messe solennelle (1827)

 […] The performance of the Requiem was grandiose if not delicate, and never since I have written this score has it made such an impact.
 How I would have like to let you hear it.
 As is usual, whenever I commit some ENORMITY in Paris the Journal des Débats did not say a word about it… but the impression made on the immense audience thronging the church of Saint-Eustache was profound and a blow has been struck. […]

-Despite what Berlioz says in this letter, the Journal des Débats went on to make hansome amends: on 23 November it went on to publish a long and enthusiastic review of the performance, written by J.-E. Duchesne, a friend and admirer of Berlioz.
+Despite what Berlioz says in this letter, the Journal des Débats went on to make handsome amends: on 23 November it went on to publish a long and enthusiastic review of the performance, written by J.-E. Duchesne, a friend and admirer of Berlioz.
 In a letter to his sister Adèle, late in November, Berlioz described the review as ‘the finest analysis that has yet been written of my Requiem’ (CG no. 1537).
 The review is reproduced in full on this site.

-Though originally written in 1848-9 in circumstances and for motives that remain unclear, the Te Deum had to wait years before it could receive its first performance, at Saint-Eustache on 30 April 1855, under the direction of the composer; this was to be the only complete performance of the work in Berlioz’s lifetime.
+Though originally written in 1848-9 in circumstances and for motives that remain unclear, the Te Deum had to wait years before it could receive its first performance, at Saint-Eustache on 30 April 1855, under the direction of the composer, in the year of the great Universal Exhibition in Paris; this was to be the only complete performance of the work in Berlioz’s lifetime.
 Berlioz thought of the Te Deum as a brother of the earlier Requiem (CG nos.
 1959, 1961).
 The scoring of the two works is on a lavish scale, the style similarly monumental, and they both include a part for solo tenor; the Te Deum differs from the earlier work in using an organ in addition to the orchestra.
 But the organ is used not to augment the sonority of the orchestra but rather to contrast with it.
 Organ and orchestra, as Berlioz put it, should be like ‘Pope and Emperor, speaking in dialogue from opposite ends of the nave’ (cf. CG no. 1111).
 In a letter to Liszt, dated 1 January 1853, Berlioz, talking about the Te Deum, writes: ‘the organ does not accompany, but rather enters into dialogue with the orchestra’ (CG no. 1552).
 He also makes similar comments in the organ section of his Treatise on orchestration and instrumentation to explain the different roles of the orchestra and the organ: ‘The organ and the orchestra are both Kings, or rather one is Emperor and the other Pope; they have different missions, their interests are too vast and too divergent to be confused.’